Npower is closing down. It is part of the Eon Group and its 3.6 million customers have been moved to Eon Next – a

 Npower is part of the Innogy group, a Europe-wide energy company based in Germany.
 It operates coal, oil, biomass and gas-fired power stations, and supplies around 3.6 million UK customers.

-Read on to find out what Npower’s customers think of it and see whether Npower offers value for money.
+Below we reveal what Npower’s customers think of it and whether Npower offers value for money.

 Npower customers started moving to Eon Next in summer 2020.
 All customers have now moved over to Eon Next, Npower says.

 You should have received letters and emails telling you about the change plus a welcome pack from Eon Next when your account was moved across.

 Your Npower tariff shouldn't have changed when you moved to Eon Next.
 Your payments should be the same and your direct debit transferred to Eon Next.

 If you have a fixed-term tariff you'll need to choose a new one from Eon Next (or another supplier) when it ends.